"

 Syncopation

-• Syncopations occur when weak beats or weak parts of the beat are accented somewhat regularly.
-They must occur more than once.
+• Syncopations happen when weak beats or weak parts of the beat are accented regularly.
+They must happen more than once.

-• Accents include articulations, louder dynamics, and longer durations.
+• Accents include articulations, increased dynamics, and extended durations.

 Directions: